dirschn/dirschn.github.io/_pages/about.md

 I'm a passionate full stack developer with a unique journey that combines computer engineering education with hands-on experience across transportation technology, content management, and web application development.
 My career has given me a broad perspective on how technology can solve real-world problems, from managing university transit systems to building secure communications platforms.

-Currently serving as Lead Developer at Parsons Corporation, I focus on creating robust, maintainable solutions using modern web technologies.
+Currently serving as Lead Software Engineer at Parsons Corporation, I focus on creating robust, maintainable solutions using modern web technologies.
 My approach emphasizes clean code, user-centered design, and collaborative development practices.

 ## What Drives Me

 **Problem-Solving First:** Whether I'm debugging a complex Rails application or designing a 3D-printed solution for a household problem, I love the process of understanding challenges and crafting elegant solutions.

 **Continuous Learning:** Technology evolves rapidly, and I embrace that change.
-From my early days with embedded systems to current work with React and Node.js, I'm always expanding my toolkit.
+From my early days with embedded systems to current work with Rails 8, Next.js, and cloud infrastructure, I'm always expanding my toolkit.

 **Quality Over Speed:** I believe in building things right the first time.
 Clean, well-documented code saves time and frustration down the road, both for future maintainers and users.